Skip to main content

 Retry behavior

-If your endpoint returns a non-2xx status code or doesn’t respond, Sevalla retries the delivery up to 12 times with exponential backoff:
+If your endpoint returns a non-2xx status code or doesn’t respond, Sevalla retries the delivery up to 12 times with exponential backoff: Each retry generates a new event_delivery_id but keeps the same event_id.
+After 12 failed attempts, the delivery is marked as failed permanently.

 Return a 200 status code as quickly as possible.
 Process the webhook payload asynchronously to avoid timeouts.
 If your endpoint is slow to respond, it may be treated as a failure.